Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Choose the right platform

-Tip: Avoid solutions that only generate a PDF with QR.
+Tip: Avoid solutions that only generate a PDF with a QR.
 Look for an interactive digital menu integrated with your operations.

 2

-Upload your menu with quality photos
+Upload your menu with high-quality photos

 3